apache/flink/docs/dev/connectors/index.md

  * [Apache NiFi](nifi.html) (source/sink)
  * [Twitter Streaming API](twitter.html) (source)

-Keep in mind that to use one of these connectors in an application, additional third party components are usually required, e.g. servers for the data stores or message queues.
+Keep in mind that to use one of these connectors in an application, additional third-party components are usually required, e.g. servers for the data stores or message queues.
 Note also that while the streaming connectors listed in this section are part of the Flink project and are included in source releases, they are not included in the binary distributions.